EspoirM/BankCo/README.md

 #BankCo Script to integrate two Data Sources

+Description:
-This is a Python script that makes HTTP requests to two APIs: a JSON list and an XML list and output two CSV files: a list of transactions and an aggregated summary of spend per city
+The Python script on https://github.com/EspoirM/BankCo/  makes HTTP requests to two APIs: a JSON list and an XML list and output two CSV files: a list of transactions and an aggregated summary of spend per city, these csv files are also uploaded on the above link at Github

-The Script is writen in the process of an interview to the posiotion of Data Scientist at Bank of Kigali Digital Factory

-To run the script you only need a python enabled environment, a python shell or any python IDE
+Dependencies:
+the script is writen in python 3, except that some libraries like requests and geocoder were installed using pip at the command line, "pip install requests" and "pip install geocoder"

+Author: Espoir M NGABO